 Representing a trustee company (Bogasi Pty Ltd) in relation to proceedings concerning the beneficial ownership of significant trust assets.
 The claim relates, amongst other things, to the construction of a Will of the late patriarch of the Sundell family.
 The assets in dispute are in the order of more than $50 million.

 Maxi EFX Global

-Acting in relation to multi-million dollar Federal Court Proceedings brought by the Australian Securities and Investments Commission (ASIC) in relation to alleged breaches of the Corporations Act and Australian Securities and Investments Commission Act by Maxi EFX Global AU Pty Ltd in the conduct of Forex and CFD trading.
+Acting in relation to $50 million Federal Court Proceedings brought by the Australian Securities and Investments Commission (ASIC) in relation to alleged breaches of the Corporations Act and Australian Securities and Investments Commission Act by Maxi EFX Global in the conduct of Forex and CFD trading.

 The Legal 500 Asia Pacific

-- Nick Burkett: Insurance Law / Legal Malpractice Litigation – Brisbane “Lawyer of the Year”
+- Nick Burkett: Insurance Law, Ethics and Professional Responsibility Practice, Legal Malpractice Litigation

 - Anne Freeman: Alternative Dispute Resolution